TwoGeeks/TwoGeeks/README.md

 5. I want to be able to chat with my fellow students so that I can plan when to study together after accepting a friend request.
 6. I want to be able to see all my chats with other students so that I can resume chatting with them.

+As a tutor (another student),
+1. I want to inform other students in the area of studies that I am proficient in.
+2. I want to be able to accept friend requests from other students.
+3. I want to show a list of chats with students I have been helping.

 ## Design of system

 Using Adobe XD, we have come up we a mockup of our mobile application.